Enid516/VideoPlayer2/README.md

 # VideoPlayer2
-# A a video player base on MediaPlayer and TextureView
+# A video player base on MediaPlayer and TextureView